siderolabs/talos/website/content/v1.11/introduction/getting-started.md

 You’ll see the Talos dashboard once your hardware boots from the ISO image.

-**Note**: The ISO runs entirely in RAM and won't modify your disks until you apply a configuration**.**
+**Note:** The ISO runs entirely in RAM and won't modify your disks until you apply a configuration.

 **Troubleshooting network connectivity:** If your machine fails to establish a network connection after booting, you may need to add network drivers through system extensions.
 Add these extensions to your Talos image via the [Image factory](https://factory.talos.dev/), or see the [system extensions repository](https://github.com/siderolabs/extensions) for more information.

-# Step 3: Store Your Node IP Addresses in a Variable
+## Step 3: Store Your Node IP Addresses in a Variable

 To create variables for your machines’ IP addresses: